Ivan Kupala Traditions in Russia

 Even in the time of the ancient pagan deity Ancient Russians used to have Kupalo, the God of summer fertility.
 In his honor people of sang songs and jumped over the bonfire.
 This ritual act has become an annual celebration of summer solstice, combining a pagan and Christian traditions.
 Kupala got the name Ivan after the baptizing of Russia, when he was replaced by John the Baptist (the way he was percepted by common people), who baptized Christ and whose birthday was celebrated on 24 June.

-Ivan Kupala Rituals
+Ivan Kupala Rituals in Russia

 Songs that were sung in villages mentioned Kupala as loving, clean, and cheerful.
 On the day of Ivan Kupala girls made wreaths of herbs, and in the evening let them float on the water watching them go away.
 The sinking wreath meant the end of love and that there would be no wedding.